 the horse blurry or 'out of focus'...... the way we see things."

-was surrounded by the wild terrain of the badlands and mountains and the spirited horses used to work her family’s
+surrounded by the wild terrain of the badlands and mountains and the spirited horses used to work her family’s sheep

-"Art is just something that has always come very naturally to me," Janna says.
-For years she did commissioned
+just something that has always come very naturally to me," Janna says.
+For years she did commissioned work consisting

-work consisting of murals, human portraits, landscapes, wildlife and billboards, to name a few.
-She has worked with
+of murals, human portraits, landscapes, wildlife and billboards, to name a few.
+She has worked with everything from water

-everything from water color to airbrush, sculpting to oil painting and has discovered that she prefers working with
+color to airbrush, sculpting to oil painting and has discovered that she prefers working with acrylic.

-she was reacquainted with the passion that had piqued her artistic curiosity so many years ago - horses.
-While
+was reacquainted with the passion that had piqued her artistic curiosity so many years ago - horses.
+While riding at her

 Her portraits capture an individual horse’s personality and appeal by focusing on the expression in the eyes,